Coeliac disease

-Coeliac disease (Commonwealth English) or celiac disease (American English) is a chronic autoimmune disease, mainly affecting the small intestine, and is caused by the consumption of gluten.
-Coeliac disease causes a wide range of symptoms and complications that can affect multiple organs outside of the gastrointestinal tract.
+Coeliac disease (Commonwealth English) or celiac disease (American English) is a chronic autoimmune disease, mainly affecting the small intestine.
+It is caused by an abnormal immune system response to gluten, a protein found in wheat and other grains such as barley and rye.
+Coeliac disease causes a wide range of symptoms and complications that can affect multiple organs outside the gastrointestinal tract.

-The symptoms of coeliac disease can be divided into two subtypes, classic and non-classic.
 The classic form of the disease can affect any age group, but is usually diagnosed in early childhood and causes symptoms of malabsorption such as weight loss, diarrhoea, and stunted growth.
-Non-classic coeliac disease is more commonly seen in adults and is characterized by vague abdominal symptoms and complications in organs outside of the gastrointestinal tract, such as bone disease, anemia, and other consequences of nutritional deficiencies.
+Non-classic coeliac disease is more commonly seen in adults, characterised by vague abdominal symptoms and complications in organs outside the gastrointestinal tract, such as bone disease, anaemia, and other consequences of nutritional deficiencies.
+In people with a genetic predisposition to the condition, eating gluten causes inflammation in the small intestine, damaging its lining and leading to malabsorption.

-Coeliac disease is caused by an abnormal immune system response to gluten, found in wheat and other grains such as barley and rye.
-When an individual with a genetic predisposition to coeliac disease consumes gluten, it triggers an inflammatory response in the small intestine, damaging the intestinal lining, leading to malabsorption.
 The development of coeliac disease is believed to be influenced by other environmental factors, such as infections.

-Diagnosis is typically made by a combination of blood antibody tests and intestinal biopsies, helped by specific genetic testing.
-Diagnosis is not always straightforward.
-About 10% of the time, the autoantibodies in the blood are negative, and many people have only minor intestinal changes with normal villi.
-People may have severe symptoms and they may be investigated for years before a diagnosis is achieved.
-As a result of screening, the diagnosis is increasingly being made in people who have no symptoms.
-Evidence regarding the effects of screening, however, is as of 2017, insufficient to determine its usefulness.
-While the disease is caused by a permanent intolerance to gluten proteins, it is distinct from wheat allergy, which is much rarer.

-The only known effective treatment is a strict lifelong gluten-free diet, which leads to recovery of the intestinal lining (mucous membrane), improves symptoms, and reduces the risk of developing complications in most people.
-If untreated, it may result in cancers such as intestinal lymphoma, and a slightly increased risk of early death.
-Rates vary between different regions of the world, from as few as 1 in 300 to as many as 1 in 40, with an average of between 1 in 100 and 1 in 170 people.
-It is estimated that 80% of cases remain undiagnosed, usually because of minimal or absent gastrointestinal complaints and lack of knowledge of symptoms and diagnostic criteria.
-Coeliac disease is slightly more common in women than in men.
+Diagnosis is based on symptoms, blood tests, and biopsies of the small intestine.
+For people who have already cut gluten from their diet, gluten may need to be reintroduced before testing to ensure an accurate diagnosis.
+A lack of awareness and the diverse symptoms, which overlap with other disorders, often complicate the diagnosis by leading to a delay in diagnosis.
+Current research indicates that there is not enough evidence to advocate for mass screening for coeliac disease in those without symptoms.

+The only treatment for coeliac disease is a lifelong gluten-free diet (GFD).
+A GFD involves removing all food and drink containing wheat, rye, barley, and gluten derivatives.
+Symptoms can improve within days of adopting a GFD, and the diet can improve quality of life, prevent further complications, and normalise some effects of the disease such as stunted growth.

+Approximately 1 in 200 to 1 in 50 people have coeliac disease.
+Diagnoses of coeliac disease have increased recently due to increased awareness and availability of blood testing.
+The disease is still thought to be underdiagnosed, with a significant number of people with the condition remaining undiagnosed and untreated.
+The disease usually develops before age 10; it is slightly more common in women than in men.